obust/notes/CLI Tools/Cron.md

 and then following it with either the name of a file to replace the existing user's crontab, or one of the -e, -l or -r options.

-## Controlling Access to cron

-Cron has a built in feature of allowing you to specify who may, and who may not use it.
-It does this by the use of /etc/cron.allow and /etc/cron.deny files.
-These files work the same way as the allow/deny files for other daemons do.
-To stop a user using cron, just put their name in cron.deny, to allow a user put their name in the cron.allow.
-If you wanted to prevent all users from using cron, you could add the line ALL to the cron.deny file:

-root@pingu # echo ALL >>/etc/cron.deny

-If you want user cog to be able to use cron, you would add the line cog to the cron.allow file:

-root@pingu # echo cog >>/etc/cron.allow

-If there is neither a cron.allow nor a cron.deny file, then the use of cron is unrestricted (i.e. every user can use it).
-If you were to put the name of some users into the cron.allow file, without creating a cron.deny file, it would have the same effect as creating a cron.deny file with ALL in it.
-This means that any subsequent users that require cron access should be put in to the cron.allow file.

-Output from cron

-As I've said before, the output from cron gets mailed to the owner of the process, or the person specified in the MAILTO variable, but what if you don't want that?
-If you want to mail the output to someone else, you can just pipe the output to the command mail. e.g.

-cmd | mail -s "Subject of mail" user

-If you wish to mail the output to someone not located on the machine, in the above example, substitute user for the email address of the person who wishes to receive the output.

-If you have a command that is run often, and you don't want to be emailed the output every time, you can redirect the output to a log file (or /dev/null, if you really don't want the output). e,g

-cmd >> log.file

-Notice we're using two > signs so that the output appends the log file and doesn't clobber previous output.
-The above example only redirects the standard output, not the standard error, if you want all output stored in the log file, this should do the trick:

-cmd >> logfile 2>&1

-You can then set up a cron job that mails you the contents of the file at specified time intervals, using the cmd:

-mail -s "logfile for cmd" <log.file

 ### Contab job not running